simula/mosaic5g-store/sdk/PROTOCOL.md

      }

 The **params** is a dictionary of accepted capabilities, and each value may contain optional additional information.

+This generic section defines some optional information fields mainly used for hinting the graphical user interface

+**help**
-This generic section defines only one optional information field: **help**, which must be a text string representing a short description of the capability that could be used as a "tooltip" in graphical user interface.
+: must be a text string representing a short description of the capability that could be used as a "tooltip" in graphical user interface.

+**group**
+: the value should be a simple string token, hints the user interface about grouping of capabilities.
+If not specified, the capability belongs to an unnamed default group.

 If there are no additional information, each capability value can be left as an empty dictionary (or **null**).

 Example handshake of web GUI connecting the SMA application (*assuming the current semantics were upgraged to this protocol*):